pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 [^why-not-fewer]: High-throughput writers should batch records.
 We do syscall-per-record because the write load for the current use case is so sporadic that any batching logic would usually end up writing individual records.
 For now, batching would introduce complexity and bug potential for a minimal impact on write throughput.

-These different design goals lead us to an updated hybrid word/byte stuffing scheme, with a carefully chosen two-byte stuff sequence.
+These different design goals lead us to an updated hybrid word/byte stuffing scheme:

+1. it uses a two-byte "reserved sequence," carefully chosen to appear infrequently in our data
+2. the size limit for the first block is slightly smaller (252 bytes instead of 254)
+3. ... but the limit for every subsequent block is much larger, 65008 bytes, for an asymptotic space overhead of 0.0031%.

-This hybrid scheme improves encoding and decoding speed, and even marginally lowers the asymptotic space overhead.
-At the low end, the worst-case overhead is only slightly worse than that of traditional
-COBS: we need three additional bytes, including the framing separator, for records of 252 bytes or fewer, and five bytes for records of 253-64260 bytes.
+This hybrid scheme improves encoding and decoding speed compared to COBS, and even marginally improves the asymptotic space overhead.
+At the low end, the worst-case overhead is only slightly worse than that of traditional COBS: we need three additional bytes, including the framing separator, for records of 252 bytes or fewer, and five bytes for records of 253-64260 bytes.

 In the past, I've seen
 ["word" stuffing schemes](https://issues.apache.org/jira/browse/AVRO-27)